travis-ci/travis-conditions/NOTES.md

 ### Proper boolean language parsing:

+Previously it was not possible to:

+* evaluate individual terms (such as `true`)
-Previously it was not possible to compare, say, a value (string) to another, one environment variable (function call) to another, or compare function calls to variables (such as `type` or `branch`).
+* compare, say, a value (string) to another, one environment variable (function call) to another, or compare function calls to variables (such as `type` or `branch`).

-It also was not possible to nest function calls, or include things other than strings in lists.
+* nest function calls, or include things other than strings in lists.

-Also, enclosing statements in parenthesis often did not work the way one would expect (even though not documented).
+* enclose statements in parenthesis the way one would expect in some places (even though not documented).

 The following statements now parse and evaluate as expected:

 ```
+# individual terms
+true
+false

 # compare values
 1 = 1
+true != false

 # compare function calls
 env(FOO) = env(BAR)